codebytes/codebytes.github.io/_posts/2023-03-31-customizing-marp.md

 ## Custom Themes

 Marp's built-in themes serve as an excellent starting point.
-In the marp-slides-template repo, we demonstrate how you can extend a theme.
+In the marp-slides-template repository, we demonstrate how you can extend a theme.
 Let's take a look at the CSS file, `custom-default.css`:

 ```css
 /* custom-default.css */